Cray-HPE/csm/fix/after-sysmgmt-manifest/livecd-cutover.md

 ```
 kubectl get services -n services |grep unbound-udp-nmn|awk '{print $4}'`
 ```
-3. run the following 2 commands on each ncn master(except m001), worker and storage node.
+3. run the following 2 commands on all ncn masters(except m001), workers and storage nodes.
   Using unbound at _10.92.100.225_ as example.

 ```